nicholaswmin/heapstats/README.md

 garbage collection / compaction cycle.

-### As a unit-testing utility
+## As a unit-testing utility

-This tool was made for integration into a testing suite.
+This tool was made for unit-testing

 In [Mocha][mocha], you can pass the test context to heapstats, like so: